marcoceppi/kubernetes.github.io/docs/getting-started-guides/ubuntu/upgrades.md

 # Verify upgrade

-- `kubectl cluster-info` should return the newer version.
+`kubectl version` should return the newer version.

-- It is recommended to rerun a [cluster validation](/docs/getting-started-guides/ubuntu/validation) to ensure that the cluster upgrade has successfully completed.
+It is recommended to rerun a [cluster validation](/docs/getting-started-guides/ubuntu/validation) to ensure that the cluster upgrade has successfully completed.

 ## Rolling back etcd